kiskadee-studio/eslint-config-kiskadee/README.md

 - Ensuring a newline is inserted at the end of a file.
 - Specifying whether to remove trailing whitespace.

-By utilizing the .editorconfig file, developers can establish a consistent code style and formatting standard that remains uniform across different IDEs, text editors, and operating systems.
-This promotes collaboration and enhances code readability throughout the project.

 Create a `.editorconfig` file in the project root with the following content:

 ```bash